Load Legs—Foot Props—Stability Legs

 You can also see rebound on a carseat that doesn’t have rebound control (either with a load leg or with an anti-rebound bar) below.
 Remember that crash tests look scary, but that as stated above, rebound has typically 1/3 the energy of the initial crash.
 While there have been injuries to legs on rebound, they have been relatively minor (compared to what can happen forward-facing) and very few.
 All rear-facing carseats without rebound control will look similar to this one.

 On viewing the new Clek Liing rear-facing only carseat crash test video below, you can see that the carrier moves slightly on the base, but the base doesn’t move due to installation with rigid LATCH and the load leg.
 Energy is transferred to the floor and Clek claims crash forces are reduced by more than 40%.
 Energy is released on rebound but is slight compared to a carseat lacking the load leg feature.

 There are carseats, both rear-facing only infant seats and convertible seats, that have anti-rebound bars (ARBs); it’s a more common feature than the load leg.
 Anti-rebound capability is required in Canada, so Canadian carseats may have it built in to the structure versus having an ARB that must be attached rear-facing.

-Alternative to Using a Load Leg
+Alternatives to Using a Load Leg

-An alternative to using a load leg on a rear-facing only carseat is installing the carrier without the base Euro-style.
+One alternative to using a load leg on a rear-facing only carseat is installing the carrier without the base Euro-style.
 This requires that the carrier have a clip or other on the back of the seat allowing the shoulder belt to be routed behind the child’s head; not all seats allow this.
 Having the shoulder belt wrapped around behind the seat supports it and keeps it from rotating down.